OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/2022/20220415-project-report.md

 #### Technical Track at Ham Expo September 2022

 We have the opportunity to hold our quarterly technical advisory meeting, which often features a list of speakers, at Ham Expo in September 2022.
 This would be a half-day track.

+#### Technical Assistance

+We've been asked to provide software programming support for an open source DVB-S2 project, and have agreed to provide this support.